Fiona-T/world-happiness-data/README.md

 ---
 The [World Happiness Reports](https://worldhappiness.report/) are annual publications which interpret and draw conclusions from data collected from people in over 150 countries.

 The World Happiness Data tool is a command-line application allowing users to look up a dataset containing the happiness scores from the World Happiness Reports over the years 2005 to 2020 inclusive.
-For example, to look at data for a particular country so that they can see how the happiness score changed over time.
+The focus of this tool/application is to allow the user view **happiness scores** for particular countries, and get some basic information on these scores.

 A user can choose a country and then:
 - request the happiness score for a particular year for that country
 - request the happiness score for all the available years for that country, and then, if selected, see a graph of these scores over time
 - request the maximum, minimum, average or mean happiness score for that country, or request all of these scores.

 The user can choose a different country while in the application, after they have viewed the data they wanted for the previous country.

 The application provides the requested data, and the graph if selected, to the user by printing it to the terminal.